jancarloviray/blog/_posts/2016-12-19-postgres-quick-start-and-best-practices.md

 **host** record matches connection attempts made using TCP/IP; this matches either SSL or non-SSL attempts.
 Note that this will also not work if it's not given an appropriate **listen_addressess** configuration parameter since the default for this is only on the local loopback address **localhost**.

-...
+Check out documentation for more types.

 ### Database:

-This specifies which db names this record matches; value of **all** specifies that it matches all. **sameuser** specifies if database name is the same as the user.
+Specifies which db names this record matches; value of **all** specifies that it matches all. **sameuser** specifies if database name is the same as the user.

 ### User: